ToxicFrog/archive/README.md

 Here is a list of all branches in this repo (other than master, which contains this text):

-cubik     - a simple pattern-matching game gifttank  - a simple top-down shooter moonpak   - an unpacker for Moonpod Games packfiles shockmap  - render System Shock maps to HTML (prototype C implementation) spacewar  - a clone of the classic game with some extra features, written in Turing 4 ss1hr     - a patch to enable high (800x600 & 1024x768) resolution rendering in System Shock 1 unmpak4   - an unpacker for Massive Entertainment packfiles
+* cubik     - a simple pattern-matching game
+* gifttank  - a simple top-down shooter
+* moonpak   - an unpacker for Moonpod Games packfiles
+* shockmap  - render System Shock maps to HTML (prototype C implementation)
+* spacewar  - a clone of the classic game with some extra features, written in Turing 4
+* ss1hr     - a patch to enable high (800x600 & 1024x768) resolution rendering in System Shock 1
+* unmpak4   - an unpacker for Massive Entertainment packfiles

+Unless otherwise specified in their own branches, everything here is available under the terms of the MIT license; see COPYING.